stelzinga/MF/MGT_80.Tools.md

 By default, the Manager of an Activity in which an Objective is performed is responsible for the Objective.
 The manager gets those responsibilities delegated by the Manager of the Venture.
 See also [## Objective Definition], [## Activities Definition] and [## Delegating Definition].
 ________________________________________
 ## Objective Notation (Framework)
-Objective Notation is a formalised structure to write down Goals, Objectives *and* Tasks.
-In this section, and unless mentioned otherwise, when *Objective* is mentioned it can be replaced with *Task*.
-In other words *Objective Indicator* is the same as *Task Indicator*, *Objective Notation* is the same as *Task Notation*, etc. Also, Task/Project and Recurring Task/Routine are equivalent in below notation.
+Objective Notation is a formalised structure to write down anything from Goals all the way to Actions/Drills.
+Although the primary use is for Objectives (Projects, Routines) it can be used for Tasks as well.
+In this section, and unless mentioned otherwise, when *Objective* is mentioned it can be replaced with *Project*, *Routine*, *Stream*, *Sub*, *Action*, *Drill* or *Task*.
+For example, *Objective Indicator* is the same as *Task Indicator* or *Sub Indicator*, *Objective Notation* is the same as *Task Notation*, etc. Specifically, Task/Project and Recurring Task/Routine are equivalent.
 See also [## Task Notation].
-The structure of Objective Notation lends itself perfectly for note taking as well.
+Objective Notation lends itself perfectly for note taking as well.
 This is clarified below when discussing Comments.

 ### Objective Notation Format
 The Objective Notation Format uses 6 so called *Objective Components* or *Objective Indicators* as follows: